yt-project/yt/doc/source/developing/testing.rst

 * ``yt/utilities/answer_testing/testing_utilities.py`` contains a large number of helper functions.
 * Most frontends end up needing to test much of the same functionality as other frontends.
 As such, a list of functions that perform such work can be found in ``yt/utilities/answer_testing/answer_tests.py``.
-* `Fixtures <https://docs.pytest.org/en/stable/fixture.html>`_!
-You can find the set of fixtures that have already been built for yt in ``$YT_GIT/conftest.py``.
+* You can find the set of fixtures that have already been built for yt in ``$YT_GIT/conftest.py``.
 If you need/want to add additional fixtures, please add them there.
+See :std:doc:`fixture`.
-* The `parametrize decorator <https://docs.pytest.org/en/stable/example/parametrize.html?highlight=parametrizing%20tests>`_ is extremely useful for performing iteration over various combinations of test parameters.
+* :ref:`parametrize` is extremely useful for performing iteration over various combinations of test parameters.
 It should be used whenever possible.

 Here is what a minimal example might look like for a new frontend: